 Best Survival Knife for the beginner

-A thin carving edge is my preference for a survival knife
+A thin blade edge is my preference for a survival knife

 The cutting edge of the blade, called the relief, should be thin for easy carving.
-Not a thick carving edge which is designed more for chopping.
-Such as an ax edge.
+Avoid a thick carving edge meant for chopping, such as you would find with an axe.

 Thick edged knives

 Most unbreakable survival knives have a thick edge.
-The thicker edge is to prevent the chipping of the edge through hard use.
-Such as chopping or cutting hard, dried, woods.
+The thicker edge is to prevent chipping of the edge through repeated use: for example, cutting or chopping hard, dried wood.

-However, even though the F1 has a thicker knife edge compared to SOGS Northwest Ranger.
-It still meets my requirements for a great field survival knife!
+Even though the F1 has a thicker knife edge compared to SOGS Northwest Ranger, it still meets my requirements for a superior field survival knife!

 Knife Handles for comfort

 The handle should fit comfortably in the hand and balance well.
-We're not looking for a Machete or a Bowie here, a good strong, comfortable working knife with a thin relief blade, (Scandi grind if possible) is what we're after.
+We're not looking for a Machete or a Bowie here, but rather a strong carving knife with a solid grip.
+The comfort of the knife handle is a key to consider for beginners.

 My short list of Survival Knives I recommend

-A very short list, Right?
+The F1 Fallkniven.
 There are many excellent survival knives produced in the USA.
-And I have more knife company's listed below that you should definitely check out.
+And there are more knife companies listed below that you should check out.

-The information provided here is to help you with your own decision to find the best survival knife.
-A knife that suits you.
+The information provided here is to help you make an informed decision regarding the right survival knife.
+A knife that suits you best.

-For general use and a functional utility survival knife for everyday carry.
-I like the Järvenpää Classic Puka.
-I use this knife frequently for a variety of bush craft applications.
-Such as my hand-carved Netting Needles.
+For general use and a functional utility survival knife for everyday carry, I like the Järvenpää Classic Puka.
+I use this knife frequently for a variety of bushcraft applications, including the hand-carved netting needles in the photo.
 But I do use a variety of knives for any given carving project.

-If all I had was my Puka (Puukka) with me during a full survival exercise.
-No worries.
-This little Puka would get me through just fine.
+If all I had was my Puka (Puukka) with me during a full survival exercise no worries.
+This handy Puka knife would get me through just fine.

 Your skill in the use of a knife.
 Trumps any knife.

 The Fallkniven F1, SOG Ranger, and the Finnish Puukka are all useful knives.
-I often will use all three for carving my Netting Needles.
-I have other knives of course but these are the blades I use most often.
+For carving, I often use all three.
+I have other knives of course, but these are the blades I use most often.

-In the photo below, beginning from left to right are my
+In the photo below, beginning from left to right are the -

 - UKW Survivor